Ethical code: Corporate or business ethics

 In business, a code of ethics will start by setting out the values that underpin the code and will describe an organization's obligation to its stakeholders.
 The code is publicly available and addressed to anyone with an interest in that organization's activities and the way it operates.
 It will include details of how the organization plans to implement its values and vision, as well as guidance to staff on ethical standards and how to achieve them.
 However, a code of conduct is generally addressed to and intended for the organization's leaders and staff.
 It usually sets out restrictions on behavior, and will be far more focused on compliance or rules than on values or principles.

 In the United States, the Federal Acquisition Regulation (the federal rules concerned with government contracting) require contractors to "conduct themselves with the highest degree of integrity and honesty", and to this end demand that "contractors should have a written code of business ethics and conduct".
-The federal rule adds that "to promote compliance with such code of business ethics and conduct, contractors should have an employee business ethics and compliance training program and an internal control system".
+The federal rule, built on earlier policies adopted by the Department of Defense, Veterans Affairs, and the Environmental Protection Agency, adds that "to promote compliance with such code of business ethics and conduct, contractors should have an employee business ethics and compliance training program and an internal control system".

 Professional ethics

 A code of practice is adopted by a profession (or by a governmental or non-governmental organization) to regulate that profession.
 A code of practice may be styled as a code of professional responsibility, which will discuss difficult issues and difficult decisions that will often need to be made, and then provide a clear account of what behavior is considered "ethical" or "correct" or "right" in the circumstances.
 In a membership context, failure to comply with a code of practice can result in expulsion from the professional organization.
 In its 2007 International Good Practice Guidance, Defining and Developing an Effective Code of Conduct for Organizations, the International Federation of Accountants provided the following working definition:

 "Principles, values, standards, or rules of behavior that guide the decisions, procedures and systems of an organization in a way that (a) contributes to the welfare of its key stakeholders, and (b) respects the rights of all constituents affected by its operations."

-Listed below are a few example statements from the professional codes of the Public Relations Society of America (PRSA) and the Society of Professional Journalists (SPJ):